null

 Rolling and Scoring in Bunco

-• If a player rolls three of another number that doesn't match the number of the current round (for example, rolling three 6's die6.gif die6.gif die6.gif in round 4), the player earns 5 points instead.
-This is known as a "mini Bunco".
+• If a player rolls three of a number that doesn’t match the round number (for example, rolling three 6s in round 4), the player earns 5 points instead.
+This is known as a "mini Bunco" or a "baby Bunco."

 How to Play Bunco: Beginning the Game